floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 without going back entirely to C's admittedly too sloppy integer promotion and conversion rules.

-## Using wide integers in bit twiddling is fine
+## Using wide integers with bit twiddling code is fast

-Using a wide integer (like u128, u256 etc...) for the system bus works nicely and doesn't have the negative performance impact I feared.
-In fact, with a bit of care (by not crossing 64-bit boundaries) the produced assembly code is identical with the same operation on a 64-bit variable.
+Using a 128 bit integer variable for the emulator system bus works nicely and doesn't have a relevant performance impact.
+In fact, with a bit of care (by not using bit twiddling operations that cross a 64-bit boundary) the produced assembly code is identical to doing the same operation on a simple 64-bit variable.

 For instance extracting an 8-bit value from the upper half of an 128-bit integer: